 I urge you to check into these sellers for tickets over resorting to buying them on Ebay or Craigslist.
 I have heard countless horror stories from people that have bought heavily discounted tickets from “authorized Disney ticket sellers,” and ended up receiving duds or tickets that no longer worked.
 It’s not worth it.
 Stick with the reputable sellers that offer a little bit of discount but you don’t want to get scammed just cause you’re trying to cut that cost out of your budget.

 Use Disney’s Magical Express

 You don’t even have to pick up your luggage from baggage claim.
 A Disney cast member will deliver it to your room just a few hours after checking in!
 I always use the Magical Express for its ease and convenience, especially if I choose not to rent a car.
 You will also be transported back to the airport at the end of your trip.

-One of the most budget and convenience friendly aspects of staying on Disney property is that once you are on Disney property, you can use the Disney transportation system for free!
+One of the best Disney on a budget tips and convenience friendly aspects of staying on Disney property is that once you are on Disney property, you can use the Disney transportation system for free!
 A set number of buses will transport guests to and from their hotel, Disney Springs, theme parks, and water parks.
 An average wait at the bus stops is about 15-20 minutes, which I find to be reasonable.
 Some resorts and parks offer transportation through the Disney Monorail.

 You can find routes to and from the Magic Kingdom, Epcot, Polynesian Village, Grand Floridian, The Contemporary, and the Ticket and Transportation Center.
 Some resorts also offer boat access to certain areas.
 Check with your resort hotel to see what your transportation options are.
 These options make being at Disney World easy and less stressful, plus it’s something you don’t have to budget for as it’s all part of your Disney hotel stay.

 Rent A Car